Biologics and Biosimilars

 Peptide and disulfide mapping analysis was completed using ThermoFisher’s Pepfinder software and further evaluated in Microsoft Excel.
 The figure above shows the LC/UV trace of trypsin digested native (red) and SS scrambled (green) Ribonuclease A. A visual comparison of the two LC chromatograms shows that there are clearly identifiable qualitative differences between the two samples.
 While there are a variety of ways to compare the LC/MS/MS data of these two samples, one simple and informative way to view these data is reporting a percentage of detected SS linked peptides that exist in native form: for this study we found that 96% of disulfide linked peptides from native ribonuclease A were native while 0% of the disulfide linkages of SS scrambled ribonuclease A were native.
 These data show quickly and clearly the structural differences between the two forms of Ribonuclease A.

 HOS Characterization by NMR

-The figure above shows a overlay of the 2D 1H -15N HMQC NMR spectra of Native (red contours) and SS scrambled (green contours) Bovine Pancreatic Ribonuclease A where cross peaks between directly bonded nitrogens and hydrogens (protons) can be observed.
+The figure above shows a overlay of the 2D 1H –15N HMQC NMR spectra of Native (red contours) and SS scrambled (green contours) Bovine Pancreatic Ribonuclease A where cross peaks between directly bonded nitrogens and hydrogens (protons) can be observed.
 NMR chemical shifts are highly dependent and characteristic of structural environment.
 For proteins, the chemical shifts of nitrogens and protons are very sensitive to secondary and tertiary structure such that small changes in the local environment can affect the position of cross peaks in the spectrum.
-NMR spectra like there are useful for comparing HOS of biologics and biosimilars as the pattern of cross peaks can be considered as fingerprint allowing for rapid qualitative comparison of samples for three dimensional solution structure similarity.
+NMR spectra like these are useful for comparing HOS of biologics and biosimilars as the pattern of cross peaks can be considered as fingerprint allowing for rapid qualitative comparison of samples for three dimensional solution structure similarity.